top of page

 WHY: We’re facing a global mental health crisis driven by disconnection.

-HOW: Used with care, psychedelics offer powerful potential for reconnection and well-being — yet access remains narrow and misunderstood.
+HOW: Used with care, psychedelics offer powerful potential for reconnection and well-being — yet access remains limited and often misunderstood.

-WHAT: A cinematic journey across the globe, uncovering the science and stories that reveal psychedelics as tools for connection and prevention.
+WHAT: A cinematic journey across the globe, uncovering the science and stories that reveal psychedelics as tools for connection and well-being.

 This film is step one in a chain reaction to spark public understanding, fuel science and policy momentum.
 This impact will be amplified by a global digital platform.